Here's the FOP FAQ.

 1. FOP has been in existence since 2001 and is registered as a 501(c)(3) nonprofit with the Internal Revenue Service.

-2. FOP has spayed or neutered over 16,000 cats since formation.
+2. FOP has spayed or neutered nearly 22,000 cats since formation.

-3. Although FOP strives to keep cats out of all shelters, including our own, over 5,000 felines have entered our rescue program since 2001.
+3. Although FOP strives to keep cats out of all shelters, including our own, hundreds of felines have entered our rescue program since 2001.
 FOP tries to save every one, but acknowledges the death rate for abandoned felines is greater due to stress, disease, and poor health upon entry.

 4. FOP has humane traps to loan to you to capture a semi-tame feline to be altered and returned to the same site.